Identify controls by image

 -

 Select the control you want to identify in the tree view of the scan.
-Then, select Identify by > Image from the ribbon menu.
+Then, select ADVANCED IDENTIFICATION > IMAGE in the Identification methods pane.

 -